 Some older roofs don’t have a drip edge installed under the bottom row of shingles- leading behind the gutter.
 This strip of metal protects the wood fascia board behind it from water.
 Softer water damaged fascia board gets compromised by nuisance wildlife.
 Birds will find roofline gaps to nest in.

-Sometimes one squeezes in and gets stuck.
-They end up flying into the rafters and making a disturbance.
+Sometimes a bird squeezes in and gets stuck.
+They end up flying into the rafters and making attic noises.
 If that happens open a window if there is one up there.